Nuestra Belleza Latina 2011: Episode 2

-The fist group of contestants selected during the auditions were flown to Miami, where they received training and classes in diction, choreography, fitness, and runway.
-Those not up for the challenge were eliminated by the judges.
-The remaining semifinalists at the end of the first week had a runway presentation in swimwear during the first live gala, and had to explain why the should be chosen as the winner of the competition.
-Two of the semifinalists (Altagracia Garcia and Natasha Rodriguez) had to drop out of the running due to health concerns.
+The first group of contestants selected during the auditions were flown to Miami, where they received training and classes in diction, choreography, fitness, and runway.
+Several contestants performed badly, and were eliminated by the judges.
+The remaining semi-finalists at the end of the first week had a runway presentation in swimwear during the first live gala, and had to explain why they should be chosen as the winner of the competition.
+Two of the semi-finalists (Altagracia Garcia and Natasha Rodriguez) had to leave the competition due to health concerns.
 At the end of the week, only 12 semi-finalists remained.